vosslab/niltc-web/mkdocs/docs/faqs/index.md

 **How do I join?**

-The Northern Illinois LEGO® Train Club is an adult club of LEGO® enthusiasts.
+NILTC is an adult club of LEGO® enthusiasts.
 To be considered for membership you need to be:

 • 18 years of age, or older
 • Have reliable transportation